Block-machine/okp4/README.md

 * [http://okp4.blockmachine.pro/](http://okp4.blockmachine.pro/) - link to the tool

 ## Overview: What for this tool
-To monitor the number of delegations of your validator for every month
+To monitor the number of delegations of your OKP4 validator for every month.

 ## How to use
 * Go to link [http://okp4.blockmachine.pro/](http://okp4.blockmachine.pro/)